-A seizure, which is sometimes known as a fit, can last for anything from a few seconds to several minutes.
+A seizure, which is sometimes known as a fit, can last from a few seconds to several minutes.
 Possible seizure symptoms, which can vary in severity, include:

 A seizure can happen to anyone at any age.
 One in 20 people have a seizure at some point in their life.

 If you've had two or more seizures, you may have epilepsy — a condition affecting about one in every 100 people.
 Epilepsy is more likely to develop in childhood or over the age of 60.
 There are different types of epileptic seizures and you may have more than one type.